 Natural Calamities are not uncommon to human beings.
-Human history is evident of destruction and fatalities, caused by natural disasters.
+Human history is evidence of destruction and fatalities, caused by natural disasters.
 Earthquakes, flooding, thunderstorms, and pandemics are some examples of natural disasters.
 Usually, disasters can’t be predicted.
 So, they cause huge harm to people and cities.
+Here we will discuss, how architects make buildings earthquake-proof.

 In this blog, we will find out how architects make buildings earthquake-proof.